-The Department identified 11 local government-owned permitted Title V landfills and boilers that would be subject to this proposed rulemaking.
-The Department found that all of the landfills already comply with the applicable new source performance standard.
-The RACT III requirements for landfills are the same as the new source performance standard.
 The remaining affected sources are boilers rated at less than 50 million British thermal units per hour, engines rated at less than 500 brake horsepower or engines with an operating-hours cap of 500 or fewer hours per year.
-The Department does not anticipate additional compliance costs or savings for these sources.

-The Department does not anticipate any costs or savings to local governments due to this proposed rulemaking.
+The Department does not anticipate additional compliance costs or savings for the owners and operators of these sources.
+Therefore, the Department does not anticipate any costs or savings to local governments due to this final-form rulemaking.